Exploring Relations among Fairness Notions in Discrete Fair Division: Implicit Representation of Set Families

 \subsection{Partial Order for Fair Division Settings}

-\Cref{sec:cpig} mentioned that to apply the conditional predicate implication framework to the fair division problem, we let $\Omega$ be the set of all pairs $(\Ical, A)$, where $\Ical$ is a fair division instance and $A$ is an allocation for $\Ical$.
-We want our family $\Fcal \subseteq 2^{\Omega}$ to represent fair division settings.
-Hence, we represent each set in $\Fcal$ by a 5-tuple, as specified in \cref{sec:settings}.
+We represent a fair division setting as a 5-tuple, as specified in \cref{sec:settings}.
 We now explain how to define a partial order on these 5-tuples, and how to map each 5-tuple to a subset of $\Omega$.

 \begin{definition}[Product order] Let $((P_i, \preceq_i))_{i=1}^k$ be a sequence of partial orders.
 Their \emph{product} is another partial order $(P, \preceq)$, where $P \defeq \prod_{i=1}^k P_i \defeq \{(p_i)_{i=1}^k: p_j \in P_j \forall j \in [k]\}$ and $(p_1, \ldots, p_k) \preceq (q_1, \ldots, q_k)$ iff $p_i \preceq_i q_i$ for all $i \in [k]$. \end{definition}